 The project has been under construction since July 2013.
-At the end of May 2019, the project was 84% complete based on expenditures.
 Substantial completion of the project was originally scheduled for January 31, 2019.
 However, on April 27, 2015 MWAA announced that the construction schedule was being extended by 13 months as a result of design modifications to address stormwater management and to enhance the safety and reliability of the project overall, and to include time extensions associated with weather and construction delays.
 Change Order 066 granted the Package A Contractor, Capital Rail Constructors (CRC), an additional 396 days of excusable delay which pushed the Scheduled Substantial Completion Date (SSCD) to August 7, 2019.
 Since January 2018, CRC's schedule submissions have shown a slippage of the substantial completion date.
+Several completion dates have been forecast for the project: